 - engage in personal care or supervise the children overnight, even if this happens in one instance.

-Does the applicant meet the DBS volunteer criteria?
+Does the applicant meet the DBS check volunteer criteria?

 In order to be eligible for volunteer status, the applicant must meet the criteria below: